Wei1234c/Broccoli/notebooks/demo/Broccoli_readme_en.md

     - Each ESP32 node is actually a combination of broker + task queue + worker.
 Nodes are identical in structure.
     - Each node can push tasks into its task queue, and dispatch tasks to other ESP32 workers in the cluster.
 - Communicate via.
 MQTT
   - ESP32 has built-in WiFi functionality.
 Each node communicates via.
-MQTT protocal, and can be integrated with existing MQTT system easily.
+MQTT protocol, and can be integrated with existing MQTT system easily.
 - Dynamic deployment of functions
   - We can package functions that need to be executed in a module.py file and dynamically deploy the module to each node in the cluster via the network.
 Workers can then perform new functions.
 - Support functions and instructions similar to Canvas